mj-crabtree/unix-admin/logbooks/lab07.md

 - Services are loaded in accordance with their sequence number
 	- e.g. a process with a sequence number of 15 will run before another with a sequecne number of 35

-13. *Stop and start again the dropbear service and verify that it is running.
-Check again the PID address and compare it against the previous one.
-Which PID value is higher?*
+13. *Stop and start again the `dropbear` service and verify that it is running.
+Check again the `PID` address and compare it against the previous one.
+Which `PID` value is higher?*

 The previous value was 138, the new value is 158.
 The new value is higher.

-14. *Why the PID assigned*
+14. *Why the `PID` assigned*

-The question is unclear, but when a new process is generated the system adds the value of `1` to the current process count until it reaches the maximum PID value determined by `/proc/sys/kernel/pid_max`
+The question is unclear, but when a new process is generated the system adds the value of `1` to the current process count until it reaches the maximum `PID` value determined by `/proc/sys/kernel/pid_max`

-15. *Is which situation the PID number assigned can be smaller?*
+15. *Is which situation the `PID` number assigned can be smaller?*

-Once the PID value has reached the maximum the system will begin assigning PIDs again from zero, unless there are `pid_max` number of concurrent processes running.
+Once the `PID` value has reached the maximum the system will begin assigning `PID`s again from zero, unless there are `pid_max` number of concurrent processes running.

 16. *Run the `pwd` command again and indicate the current directory.*